-Kate Harcourt is a Chartered Environmentalist with twenty five year's experience of the environmental and social aspects of both open pit and underground mining projects around the globe.
-Kate has been nominated by the IFC to the Board following their 8.5% shareholding in the Company.
-She has worked as part of the Owner's Team for a number of companies and also on behalf of financial institutions, for example carrying out compliance performance monitoring during construction and operations.
-Kate has worked as a Director of Health, Safety, Environment, Communities and Security for MagIndustries, a natural resource company with assets in Republic of Congo.
-She has worked for the IFC on a geothermal project in Nicaragua since 2010.
-Kate has a Master of Science degree from Imperial College in Environmental Technology.
+Kate Harcourt (CEnv, MSc) is an Environmental and Social Advisor and Chartered Environmentalist with over 30 years’ experience of the environmental and social aspects of both open pit and underground mining projects around the globe.
+She works as part of the Owner’s Team for a number of companies and also on behalf of financial institutions, carrying out due diligence and compliance performance monitoring during construction and operations.
+Ms. Harcourt has also worked as a Director of Health, Safety, Environment, Communities and Security for MagIndustries, a natural resource company with assets in Republic of Congo.
+She worked for a consortium of financial institutions, including IADB and IFC on a geothermal project in Nicaragua between 2010 and 2014.
+Ms. Harcourt has a Master of Science degree in Environmental Technology from Imperial College.
+She also sits on the Boards of Roxgold Inc. (TSX) and Orezone Gold Corporation (TSXV) and on the Board level ESG Committee for Hummingbird Resources Plc.

 Aiser Sarria is a Civil Engineer and Nicaragua national with 16 years experience specialising in mining projects.
 He has worked in both open pit and underground mining operations and on large scale civil projects.
 He has worked in Nicaragua and El Salvador and attended training courses in Mexico, Guatemala, El Salvador, Nicaragua, Costa Rica, Colombia, Venezuela, Perú and Brazil.